 - Your roof is made of a highly durable material, such as metal, slate, or tile.

 - The damage is limited to a small or shallow area.

 - You expect to live in your current home for a while and don’t feel the need to upgrade your roof.

-However, roof repair is a temporary fix.
+While the cost to fix a roof is cheaper than replacement, it’s not always the right way to go.
+Roof repair is only a temporary fix.
 Even if you’re not springing leaks faster than you can patch them, you may spend more on repairs than replacement if your roof is in bad shape.
 Consider a roof replacement in the following circumstances:

 - Your asphalt shingle roof is more than 10 years old.